-AlcoholEDU is an alcohol education program that encourages students to consider their choices regarding alcohol use.
-This exercise is typically used for first violations of the residence hall and University alcohol.
-The goal of this experience is to share with students the risks involved in the misuse of alcohol and assist the students in gathering information to make more informed choices about their habits.
-There is a $100 fee for the cost of the license and administrating of this on-line experience.
+AlcoholEdu is an alcohol education program that encourages students to consider their choices regarding alcohol use.
+This exercise is typically issued for first time violations of the residence hall and University alcohol policy.
+The goal of this experience is to share with students the risks involved in the misuse of alcohol and assist students in gathering information to make more informed choices about their habits.
+There is a $100 programming fee for the cost of the license and administrating of this on-line experience.

 Primed for Life

 Other Possible Sanctions

-A letter may be sent home to the parents or guardians of any student found in violation of an alcohol or drug violation for the second time or for a serious first time.
+A letter may be sent home to the parents or guardians of any student found in violation of an alcohol or drug violation.
 The intent of this letter is to ensure that the student, parent, and institution are able to work in partnership regarding individual student success.
 The parental notification letter informs the parent or guardian that a student's relationship with the University is tenuous and may be jeopardized if the student's behavior is not altered.

 A student may be sanctioned to visit with Ferris State University's Counseling Center for an individual assessment and/or counseling.
 Sometimes conduct issues arise because students are experiencing difficulty in their lives.
 The Counseling Center can assist students in addressing these issues to help minimize the chances of future behavioral issues.
 These situations are handled confidentially.

-A student may be in the judicial process as a result of academic and personal challenges.
+A student may be in the disciplinary process as a result of academic and personal challenges.
 Through a discussion with his/her hearing officer, it may be determined that the student may benefit from participating in a two-part strategies program with an Educational Counselor.